 Tutor presentations with visuals (to be emailed to students after each lesson), lively class discussions, and preparatory readings of short texts.

 Are there any other costs?
 Is there anything I need to bring?

 No additional costs.
-It is recommended that you bring a pen and paper, in case you want to take any notes during presentations or discussions.
+Although much of the material used in class will be emailed to students, you may want a pen and paper to take notes during presentations or discussions.

 When I've finished, what course can I do next?